The Stay of Final Judgment Motion While Appealing a Family Court Case in Florida

 If you have any questions about about a stay of final judgments in or appealing your family court judgment, I encourage you to call AAA Family Law at (407) 260-6001 and schedule an initial consultation.
 At the consultation: (1) I will listen to your explanation of your case and your reasons to consider appealing it (2) I will give you my family lawyer's opinion regarding the likelihood of a successful appeal (sometimes subject to later modification after additional research) and (3) I will quote you an attorney retainer fee that will be a flat rate for the total of the serve, not an hourly rate whose to total you cannot predict.

 Our retainer fees for appeals of final orders in Florida range between $3,600 and $6,000 depending on their level of complexity.
 For non-final orders they are between $2,400 and $4,800.
-See Family Lawyer Retainer Fees for more information on the court costs and the range of attorney fees for all categories of cases that we work on.
+Our Retainer Fee Policies for more information on the court costs and the range of attorney fees for all categories of cases that we work on.